ai/about-postcss/speech.md

 ---

-Hi.
-My name is Andrey Sitnik.
-I am frontend developer in Evil Martians.
+Hi, my name is Andrey Sitnik.
+I am a front-end developer at a company called Evil Martians.

 ---

-I worked on Groupon Russia and eBay Social.
-Now I am on Amplifr, social media tool.
+As a front-end in my company I've been behind the development of front-end of Groupon Russia (since the early days to the IPO), eBay Social, a social marketplace we've done for eBay, Rocketbank, a "Russian version" of Bank Simple.
+Most of the time I work on Amplifr.com, a social networking posting and analytics tool.

 ---

-Also I am author of Autoprefixer and PostCSS.
+I am also the author of Autoprefixer and PostCSS.

-We will talk about CSS processors.
+Today, I will talk about CSS processors.

-How many people use Stylus?
+How many people here do use Stylus?
 (Please, raise your hand.)
 Less?
 Sass?
 Autoprefixer?

-If you have used Autoprefixer you may see, that it works not like Compass, Bourbon or any other mixins library.
+If you've used Autoprefixer, you may already know that it does not work the same way Compass, Bourbon or any other mixins library does.
 It has no mixins at all.
-You just write selectors and properties and it just works, like a magic.
+You just write selectors and properties and it just works — like magic.

-This is because Autoprefixer is only a tip of the iceberg of an entire new way to process your CSS.
-Autoprefixer is just a plugin for PostCSS, tool to extend or even replace CSS preprocessors.
+This is because Autoprefixer is only a tip of the iceberg of an entirely new way to process your CSS.
+In fact, Autoprefixer is just a plugin for PostCSS, a tool to extend or even replace CSS preprocessors.

 Today I will tell you about PostCSS.